stratisco/runtimeArray/README.md

 # Runtime Array
 A lightweight fixed length array for C which stores length and can be initialised at runtime.

+I made it so that you can make new arrays during runtime that know their length.

 ## Usage

 Step 1 - Include the package